SEAME-pt/SEA-ME_Team6_2025-26/docs/guides/Kuksa_Documentation.md

  5. Data Storage: The broker can store incoming data in a database or long-term retention and analysis.

  7. Real-Time Monitoring: A real-time dashboard or application subscribes to the data stream to display live updates for monitoring purposes.

+# Signal-to-Service vs. Service-to-Signal

+Here I'm going to show you the difference between Signal-to-Service vs. Service-to-Signal communication patterns.

+**Signal-to-Service** - think of it as when the speedometer sends the data to the STM.

+    [Sensor/Device] → [Kuksa Broker] → [Cloud Service/Database]

+example: Monitoring pi races speed.
+ - Signal: a speedometer mounted to the car that measures the speed.
+ - Service: STM32 that collects and visualizes the data.

+**Service-to-Signal** -

+     [Cloud Service/Control System] → [Kuksa Broker] → [Device/Sensor]

 # Kuksa vs Kafka